Skip to content

 Example:

-uv run openclaw-mem store "Prefer tabs over spaces" \
+uv run python -m openclaw_mem store "Prefer tabs over spaces" \

 --category preference \